 In fact, we aspire to fill that void in the current system.
 Not only do we aspire to educate our students, and provide them with the tools they need to achieve a livable wage job in the workforce, we encourage our students to be positive, integral members of society.

-Therefore, we offer the completion of a high school diploma to our students, and we also offer several certification programs which include Early Childhood Education, Cosmetology, Truck Driving, Manicuring, Certified Nursing Assistant, Microsoft Office Programs, and Entrepreneurship.
+Therefore, we offer the completion of a high school diploma to our students, and we also offer several certification programs which include Early Childhood Education, Cosmetology, Truck Driving, Manicuring, Information Technology, Microsoft Office Programs, Medical Office Administration, and Entrepreneurship.

 We want more for our students, and we want our students to want more for themselves.
 Our aspiration is not to place our students into menial jobs and wash our hands of it.
 Our aspiration is to accept each one of our students into our Highlands’ family, and to nurture and develop each individual.